You want smart political talk without the meltdowns?

 It's not a judgment until the judge issues the sentence and signs the judgment.

-that he wanted him to testify.
+wanted them to testify.

 Two police officers were indicted in this case.

-One of them was named Pat Kelly, the other one was named Bill Hubbard.
+One of them was named Pat Kelly.

-Uh Bill Hubbard actually wrote a book called Substantial Evidence.
+Bill Hubbard actually wrote a book called Substantial Evidence.

 And the federal judge in Amarillo issued a preliminary injunction that stopped any further prosecutions on the ground that these prosecutions were brought in bad faith and for the purposes of retaliation against these police officers and this defense attorney for exercising their constitutional rights.

-So they, even though they had been indicted, uh, they were never convicted because this federal judge stopped it with an injunction.
+So they, even though they had been indicted, they were never convicted because this federal judge stopped it with an injunction.

-And at the time, there was an article uh in the local newspaper that said this was only the fifth time in United States history that a federal judge had used her power to issue an injunction to stop criminal prosecutions of this rogue district attorney.
+And at the time, there was an article in the local newspaper that said this was only the fifth time in United States history that a federal judge had used her power to issue an injunction to stop criminal prosecutions of this rogue district attorney.

 And it was stopped.